 1) but in addition obtain status with Masters points

-that lead to The MA in Practice Based Play Therapy as approved for 8
+that lead to The MA in Practice Based Play Therapy as approved in the UK.

-This is now available in Australia at Medina Executive, Coogee Beach, Sydney.
+This is now available in Australia at Adina Apartment Hotel, Coogee Beach, Sydney.

 See The Approaches to Play Therapy by the two main professional organisations.